elementary/website/docs/code/getting-started.md

         add_subdirectory (po)

-Now, inside of your po directory you will need to create another CMakeLists.txt file.
+3. Inside of your po directory you will need to create another CMakeLists.txt file.
 This time, it's contents will be:

         include (Translations)
             add_translations_directory(${GETTEXT_PACKAGE})